rapidsai/raft/docs/source/build.md

 #### CMake Targets

-The `raft::raft` Cmake target is made available when including RAFT into your Cmake project but additional CMake targets can be made available by adding to the `COMPONENTS` option in Cmake's `find_package(raft)` (refer to [Cmake docs](https://cmake.org/cmake/help/latest/command/find_package.html#basic-signature) to learn more).
+The `raft::raft` CMake target is made available when including RAFT into your CMake project but additional CMake targets can be made available by adding to the `COMPONENTS` option in CMake's `find_package(raft)` (refer to [CMake docs](https://cmake.org/cmake/help/latest/command/find_package.html#basic-signature) to learn more).
 The components should be separated by spaces.
 The `raft::raft` target will always be available.
 Note that the `distributed` component also exports additional dependencies.

 | Component   | Target              | Description                                              | Base Dependencies                      |
 |-------------|---------------------|----------------------------------------------------------|----------------------------------------|